SCRT-HQ/VaporShell/docs/glossary/New-VSElasticLoadBalancingV2Listener.md

 ```

 ### -Certificates
-The default SSL server certificate.
+The default SSL server certificate for a secure listener.
 You must provide exactly one certificate if the listener protocol is HTTPS or TLS.
+To create a certificate list for a secure listener, use AWS::ElasticLoadBalancingV2::ListenerCertificate: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticloadbalancingv2-listenercertificate.html.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticloadbalancingv2-listener.html#cfn-elasticloadbalancingv2-listener-certificates
 DuplicatesAllowed: False